Types of tenancy agreements

-You may be able to apply for permission to take in a lodger as long as you do not overcrowd your home and does not conflict with your Tenancy Agreement.
+You may be able to apply for permission to take in a lodger as long as you do not overcrowd your home and this does not conflict with your Tenancy Agreement.
 Remember, if your lodger causes a nuisance, you, will be held responsible.

 Affordable rent scheme

-- let properties at rents of up to 80% of those charged in the private sector
+- Let properties at rents of up to 80% of those charged in the private sector

 - Offer tenancies for a fixed term instead of life in these circumstances